tprest/Fast-GSD/README.md

 How do I use it?
 ================
-On a Sage terminal, these commands allow to test the correcness of the GSO/GSD algorithms:
+On a Sage terminal, these commands allow to test the correctness of the GSO/GSD algorithms:
 ```
 %attach NTRU.sage
 %attach GS.sage